DataDog/hiring-engineers/answers.md

 1. Setup the environment
 2. Collect data
-3. visualize our data through our dashboard
+3. Visualize our data through our dashboard
 4. Monitor and sending notificactions
 5. dasf

 # Setup the environment
-DataDog recommends the use of virtual machine's as to avoid dependency issues.
+DataDog recommends the use of virtual machine's (VM) as to avoid dependency issues.

 VirtualBox is your virtualization software.
 Vagrant is environment workflow software that will interface with VirtualBox.

 Building a VM from scratch is laborious.
 Instead, Vagrant creates a clone of a VM through the use of 'boxes' - base images of VM's.
-Nothing to worry about, when you installed VirtualBox, you installed a 'box'.
+Nothing to worry about, when you install VirtualBox, you install a 'box'.

-1.2.3.4.
+Our four steps for setting up the environment:
+1. Installing VM & Vagrant software
+2. Building the VM's environment
+3. Creating a clone of a virtual machine
+4. Setup a Datadog Account

 ## Step 1: Installing the virtual machine software